-Students trained in the Dental Assisting Diploma will be prepared to assist the dental team in all aspects of care in a dental office.
-They will learn to assist the dentist in all dental procedures performed in a general dental practice and will learn to administer individualized patient education and treatment as outlined under the scope of practice for dental assistants practicing in Nova Scotia.
+Students trained in our Dental Assisting program will be prepared to assist the dental team in all aspects of care in a dental office.
+You will learn to assist the dentist in all dental procedures performed in a general dental practice and will learn to administer individualized patient education and treatment as outlined under the scope of practice for dental assistants practicing in Nova Scotia.

 Students must provide a completed medical form and immunization record documenting vaccinations against tetanus, diphtheria, polio, measles, mumps, rubella, Hepatitis A/B and chickenpox.
 Students are also required to have a tuberculosis test within the first two months of the program.
 These forms will be sent to you upon acceptance into the program.